-Cost Cutting In The Right Places
+Business Cost Cutting In The Right Place

-With this approach, a lot of businesspeople cut the wrong costs, sometimes even cutting the lifeblood of the business.
+On the other hand, when your business is in trouble, and your financial crisis is growing, you begin to lose focus and start cutting every penny in every corner.
+With this approach, a lot of managers cut the costs in the wrong areas, sometimes even cutting the business lifeblood.
 They start cutting advertising and marketing costs, and guess what?

-Instead of cutting marketing and advertising costs, an effective plan would be to increase your budget in those areas by shifting the funds from other places where you CAN cut costs.
+Instead of cutting marketing and advertising costs, an effective plan would be to increase your budget in those areas by shifting the funds from other places where you can cut costs.

-2) Change your approach and focus your business.
+2) Change the approach

 Change Your Approach:

-Cost Cutting can be rewarding for both you and your customers.
-All you have to do is ask yourself a few key questions, and focus on both your core business and what your customers want and need.
+Cost-cutting can be rewarding for both you and your customers.
+All you have to do is ask yourself a few key questions and focus on both your core business and what your customers want and need.